HassanElDesouky/Data-Structures-In-Python/README.md

 Several Data Structures implementation in Python.
 Doing this for learning purpose.

 ## Note
-I'll be adding new data structures to this repo as i'm learning them.
+I'll be adding new data structures to this repo as I'm learning them.